google/cel-spec/doc/langdef.md

 `"\xFF"`      | String of "&yuml;" (code point 255) `b"\xFF"`     | Sequence of byte 255 (_not_ UTF-8 of &yuml;)

+While strings must be sequences of valid Unicode code points, no Unicode normalization is attempted on strings, as there are several normal forms, they can be expensive to convert, and we don't know which is desired.
+If Unicode normalization is desired, it should be perform outside of CEL, or done as a custom extension function.

+Likewise, no advance collation is attempted on strings, as this depnds on the normalization and can be local-dependent.
+Strings are simply treated as sequences of code points and are compared with lexicographic ordering based on the numeric value of the code points.

 ### Aggregate Values

 Lists are ordered sequences of values.